History of Mauritania: Early history

 The Sahara has linked rather than divided the peoples who inhabit it and has served as an avenue for migration and conquest.
 Mauritania, lying next to the Atlantic coast at the western edge of the desert, received and assimilated into its complex society many waves of these migrants and conquerors.

-What is now Mauritania was a dry savanna area during classical antiquity, where independent tribes like the Pharusii and the Perorsi (and the Nigritae near the Niger river) did a seminomadic life facing a growing desertification.
+What is now Mauritania was a dry savanna area during classical antiquity, where independent tribes like the Pharusii and the Perorsi (and the Nigritae near the Niger river) lived a semi-nomadic lifestyle facing growing desertification.

-Romans did explorations toward this area and probably reached, with Suetonius Paulinus, the area of Adrar.
+The Romans explored toward this area and probably reached, with Suetonius Paulinus, the area of Adrar.
 There is evidence (coins, fibulas) of Roman commerce in Akjoujt and Tamkartkart near Tichit.

 Berbers moved south to Mauritania beginning in the 3rd century, followed by Arabs in the late 7th century, subjugating and assimilating Mauritania's original inhabitants.
 From the 8th through the 15th century, black kingdoms of the western Sudan, such as Ghana, Mali, and Songhai, brought their political culture from the south.

 The divisive tendencies of the various groups within Mauritanian society have always worked against the development of Mauritanian unity.
 Both the Sanhadja Confederation, at its height from the 8th to the 10th century, and the Almoravid Empire, from the 11th to the 12th century, were weakened by internecine warfare, and both succumbed to further invasions from the Ghana Empire and the Almohad Empire, respectively.